Excision of Morton’s Neuromas

 The incidence of Morton’s neuroma is 8 to 10 times greater in women than in men.

-In an excision of Morton’s neuroma treatment, your surgeon will cut out a small portion of the affected nerve or release the tissue around the nerve.
+If non-surgical Morton’s neuroma treatment does not work, surgery will be required.
+An excision of Morton’s neuroma eases the pain by releasing pressure from the nerve or removing the nerve all together.
+In an excision of Morton’s neuroma treatment, your surgeon will make an incision on either the top of the bottom of your foot in order to cut out a small portion of the affected nerve or release pressure of the tissue around the nerve.